ELELAB/Moonlight2_GMA_case_studies/README.md

 Once you have access to `conda`, you can

-1. clone our github repository into a local directory on your local machine:
+1. Clone our github repository into a local directory on your local machine:

 ```
 git clone https://github.com/ELELAB/Moonlight2_GMA_case_studies.git
 cd Moonlight2_GMA_case_studies
 ```

-2. create a virtual environment using conda and activate it.
+2. Create a virtual environment using conda and activate it.
 The environment directory should be placed in the Moonlight2_GMA_case_studies folder:

 ```